MicrosoftDocs/power-automate-docs/articles/create-variable-store-values.md

 ## Get the variable's value

-To retrieve or reference a variable's contents, you can use the variables() function in the Power Automate designer and in the code view editor.
-When referencing a variable, use the variable's name as the token, not the action's name, which is the usual way to reference an action's outputs.
+To retrieve or reference a variable's contents, you can use the variables() function in the Power Automate designer.

 <!--confirm earlier creation-->